 While food is produced to provide your pet with the proper vitamins and minerals, some animals digest certain proteins better than others.
 For example, some cats might do well on fish, but chicken just gives them gas.
 By switching their food you will be giving them access to a broader spectrum of nutrition.

 By refreshing your pet's food, you will help their body get used to recognizing and digesting different proteins.
 Rotational diets can be especially beneficial for younger animals in order to introduce as many protein sources as possible to strengthen immunity and gut health.

 Do not be afraid to try new foods!
-Even the finickiest cat has their second favorite flavor.
+Even the finickiest cat or dog has their second favorite flavor.